 Advanced Machine Learning, Data Mining, and Online Advertising Services

-Since this is a random experiemnt, we need to have a tool by which we can measure the uncertainty of our calculations.
+Since this is a random experiemnt, we need to have a tool by which we can measure the uncertainty of our calculation.
 The Law of large numbers and Central limit theorem provide a framework to formulate the uncertainty.

 If you filp a coin N times and observe head S times, you estimate the head probabilty as follows: